JiaLinQuan/AppRTC-Android/README.md

 				https://github.com/TooTallNate/Java-WebSocket
 				https://github.com/TooTallNate/Java-WebSocket/issues/141
 				http://www.juliankrone.com/connect-and-transfer-data-with-secure-websockets-in-android/
-- 16.9.2016 - if websocket url is wrong android crashes and url cnanot be changed anymore
+- 16.9.2016 - if websocket url is wrong android crashes and url cannot be changed anymore
 - 27.7.2016 - when clients disconnects users are not sent out to other clients
 - 27.7.2016 - user list gets updated
 - 26.7.2016 - when android gets called video does not appear